MonacoProtocol/sdk/readme/events-program.md

 # Events Program

-**Please note:** the following describes an in-development, un-audited program **protocol-event** that enhances the experience of working with The Monaco Protocol.

 Repository: [protocol-event](https://github.com/MonacoProtocol/protocol-event)

 The Monaco Protocol Events Program is a program deployed to Solana mainnet that provides additional context around betting markets.
 The program does not need to be used, but it does greatly enhance the experience by providing onchain data relating to the event against which a market is set.

-The Events Program offers levels of categorization that are detailed below.
+For example:

+- There are markets on The Monaco Protocol titled:
+  - "Full Time Result".
+  - "Over/Under 2.5 Goals".
+  - "First Team to Score".
+- They are all linked to the same onchain event published through the events program.
+- By querying that event we can see that the event is:
+  - "Aduana Stars vs Bechem United".
+  - The event starts on 5th September 2023 at 21:00 UTC.
+  - The participants are "Aduana Stars" and "Bechem United".
+  - It is has the event group of "Ghana Premier League".
+  - It is in the sub category of "Football".
+  - It is in the category of "Sports".

+# Categorization Structure

 ```
 ├── Category